mozilla/zamboni/docs/topics/translations.rst

 When setting
 ------------
 Everytime you set a translated field to a string value, ``TranslationDescriptor`` ``__set__`` method is called.
-It determines what method to call (because you can also assign a dict with multiple translations in multiple languages at the same time).
+It determines which method to call (because you can also assign a dict with multiple translations in multiple languages at the same time).
 In this case, it calls ``translation_from_string()`` method, still on the "hidden" ``TranslationDescriptor`` instance.
 The current language is passed at this point, using ``translation_utils.get_language()``.

-From there, ``translation_from_string()`` figures out whether it's a new translation of a field we had no translation for, or a new translation of a field we already had but in a new language, or an update to an existing translation.
+From there, ``translation_from_string()`` figures out whether it's a new translation of a field we had no translation for, a new translation of a field we already had but in a new language, or an update to an existing translation.